-Our first major product, which is still in production in an improved form, was our HW-16 record cleaning machine introduced in 1981.
+Their first major product, which is still in production in an improved form, was their HW-16 record cleaning machine introduced in 1981.
 Harry Weisfeld, then a dedicated audiophile, wanted his records to be as clean as possible (including the dirty ones whose sonic potential lay beneath a layer of contaminants).
 However, the only available record cleaning machine at that time was the Keith Monks Record Cleaner.
 How could a newly married husband justify this expense to his wife! (“Too bad some of those conversations were not recorded for posterity”, says one reviewer”; no doubt they would have had a familiar ring to many audiophiles and their designated others).
 Without much choice, Harry decided to make a record cleaning machine for his own use.
 This became the original HW-16, which sold for less than 1/5 the price of the Keith Monks Cleaning Machine.
-The 16 was noisy, but so was our corn popper.
+The 16 was noisy, but so was their corn popper.

 Soon after the cleaning machine, the infamous DB-5 or “magic bricks” were introduced.
 These were wood-encased ferrous metal blocks designed to absorb stray electromagnetic radiation from electronic components.